 I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

-Our cats’ kidneys are responsible for filtering blood, helping maintain healthy blood pressure, stimulating the bone marrow to make more red blood cells, and much more.
+Our cats’ kidneys are responsible for filtering blood, which helps maintain healthy blood pressure, stimulates the bone marrow to make more red blood cells, and much more.
 These two small, bean-shaped organs are essential to the life of our feline companions.
 What though, happens when our older cats’ bodies stop working as they used to and how can we keep our cats comfortable throughout their older years?